Social Media Companies Don’t Want to Become Part of the Government’s Coming Surveillance Policy

 The Reality that Terrorists Still Use Social Media Companies is Still There However

-In reality, most Islamic terrorist groups rely heavily on Twitter and Facebook to recruit followers and militants have even posted beheading videos on social media news feeds and making it go viral for some time and copies before being taken down.
+In reality, most Islamic terrorist groups rely heavily on Twitter and Facebook were increasing social media traffic to recruit followers and militants have even posted beheading videos on social media news feeds and making them go viral for some time and copies before being taken down.
 Some groups even tweet the actions they are presently doing and thus, opening up new feeds on this topic.

 It’s not a secret that many terror groups and their sponsors still use social media to recruit, fundraise and spread their messages.
 In fact, there is good news about that fact.
 That’s because technology is good at what it does and has been for a long time.
-We’re living in the age of the Internet.
+We’re living in the age of the Internet as we have new social media traffic generation.
 It’s here to stay.
 So here’s a good fact: that terrorists use social networks to recruit, fundraise, communicate and recruit more terrorists.

 You may be asking yourself why this makes any sense.
 And you’re right at first glance.
 It doesn’t, but it’s worth thinking about.
 The Internet is a tool, like a social networking site, a forum, or a search engine, that allows us to communicate and interact with other people worldwide.

 Social networks provide an excellent platform for communication between people.
 That’s how they work.
 That’s what their purpose is.
 But they also allow fringe elements of human society to have an outlet for their communication as well.
 Many terrorist groups use this medium to recruit, fundraise and communicate with other terrorist groups.
 It’s a tool that everyone uses every day, and unfortunately, everyone can use it too.